Not-Enough-Photons/reCOM/README.md

 I have sourced a demo disk that contains all debug symbols (thank you Zero1UP!), which is indispensable to this project.

 # Disclaimer
 This repository **will NOT** contain any copyrighted assets.
+Models, textures, sounds will be sourced from a legal copy game disc.

 If you are using this project to play SOCOM titles, you **MUST** own legal copies of the games for this to work.
-We will not distribute illegal copies of the game.
+Borrowing does **NOT** count.
+Any technical assistance given will be for owners who legally own the game.
+We will not distribute illegal copies of the game with the project.

-All rights are reserved to Zipper Interactive and Sony Computer Entertainment.
+All rights are reserved to Zipper Interactive Incorporated and Sony Computer Entertainment of America.
+SOCOM is a registered trademark of Sony Computer Entertainment of America and Zipper Interactive Incorporated.